hackclub/winter/PasinduDushan.md

 ## Summary

 I'm going to build a arduino CNC plotter machine.
-This machine will be made with 2 CD/DVD writers.
+This machine will be made with 2 CD/DVD writers, arduino uno board and a motor shileld driver.
 All the components in the writer will be used in this scenario.
 Also
 I'm going to build a custom made dashboard to convert images to the machine understandable code because it's very hard for someone to do it if a user does not have some technical knowledge.

 ## Plan